 Contractor Insurance Built for Saskatchewan Trades

 From job site liability to protecting your tools and equipment, we help contractors stay covered against the unexpected.
-Whether you’re a general contractor or a specialized tradesperson, our local experts find the right policy so you can focus on getting the job done.
+Whether you’re a general contractor or a specialized tradesperson, our local experts can help build you the right policy.

 What Does Contractor Insurance Cover?